jdhitsolutions/PSCalendar/docs/Get-Calendar.md

  30    1    2    3    4    5    6
 ```

- how the current calendar and highlight today.
+Show the current calendar and highlight today.
 The month name will be centered in your output.

 ### EXAMPLE 2